lbdudc/simre/README.md

 similarity.similarity_process('newRequirements.csv', 'featureModel.xml', 'descRequirements_en.json', 'en',models,[1,2,3],0.6,False)
 ```

-* The results will be provided in a CSV file on the fileserver folder ('Similarity List.csv').
+* The results will be provided in a CSV file ('Similarity List.csv').

 ## Installation by code